-Join Bob McGannon for an in-depth discussion in this video Having statement-of-work flexibility, part of Managing Project Procurement.
+Join Bob McGannon for an in-depth discussion in this video Having statement-of-work flexibility, part of Project Management Foundations: Procurement.

 - Jeff Bezos the founder of Amazon.com is quoted as saying,…"We are stubborn on vision, we are flexible on details."…It is important that you have a vision…for what you need to procure.…However, you may not always know…what it will take to create what you need.…That is where contracts that allow…for flexibility can serve you best.…Creating a statement of work that enables your vision that…gives you and the seller flexibility can be very useful.…